BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 In fact, for one so deeply polytheistic as Hinduism, the island of Bali is an enduring testament that gods might still likely be involved in human affairs—at least, to those who believed in the faith.

 It is, therefore, with inevitability, that Bali, Indonesia is considered the “Land of the Gods” in the South East.

 But while some may take this claim as mere empty words or something deeply esoteric among Hindus themselves, the idea is more pronounced even for the non-believers of the same faith.
-Yet, what better way that it does so than to erect some multitude of temples (called Pura) to depict the many gods that is lore among Hindus.
+Yet, what better way that it does so than to erect some multitude of temples (called Pura) to depict the many gods that is lore among Hindus?

 When you think that a handful of temples would be considered many enough for the audacity of a certain faith to reverberate across the region, the place has a plethora of temples, counting to 20,000 unique structures as of the last count.

 However, not all of these temples share the same stature all the same.
-Some are regarded “holier” than others which makes them the greater temples of the bunch while the rest, being less so.
+Some are regarded as “holier” than others which makes them the greater temples of the bunch while the rest, are less so.
 Take, for example, Pura Besakih which is regarded as the holiest of all temples and the “mother” to them all.

 Take, for one, the exuding culture of Balinese which are distinct from their neighboring regions despite sharing the similarity of being one nationality.
-From the outset, the Bali people are said to show welcoming hospitality which, perhaps, make up for why it has become a tourist-magnet destination for the whole archipelago.
+From the outset, the Bali people are said to show welcoming hospitality which, perhaps, makes up for why it has become a tourist-magnet destination for the whole archipelago.

 While the infrastructures are already very telling of its distinctness as heavily influenced by the dominating religion, other aspects of Balinese life are also affected.
 From the unique and otherworldly dance moves and ceremonies in addition to the arts and crafts that are all peculiarly Hindu, the Bali people and their religion are heavily entwined.